SB-167

 Plain Language

-Before or at the time a deployer uses an automated decision system to make or assist in a consequential decision about a consumer, the deployer must notify the consumer and provide: the system's purpose and the nature of the consequential decision, deployer contact information, a plain-language description of what personal characteristics the system assesses and how, identification of human and automated components, a link to a public webpage with the system's logic, parameters, outputs, data sources, and latest impact assessment results, and instructions for accessing the deployer's public statement under § 10-16-5.
-This is a pre-decision disclosure obligation — not a post-hoc notice.
+Before or at the time an automated decision system is used for a consequential decision about a consumer, the deployer must notify the consumer and provide: the system's purpose and the nature of the decision; deployer contact information; a plain-language description covering what attributes the system measures, how it measures them, why they are relevant, what human components exist, how automated components inform the decision, and a link to a public page with system logic, outputs, data sources, and the most recent impact assessment results; and instructions to access the deployer's public statement under § 10-16-5.
+This is a comprehensive pre-decision disclosure combining AI identity notice with detailed system explanation.

 Statutory Text